 Kybella is a revolutionary new non-surgical treatment specifically designed to melt away submental fullness, the area under the chin.
 This area is a common concern for many who desire to eliminate what is often referred to as a “double-chin”.

-Dr. Thompson has been treating this area with submental liposuction for over 10 years with great success for those seeking a more defined chin and jawline.
-With it’s recent FDA approval, he is excited to now offer Kybella as a non-surgical option as well.
+Drs.
+Thompson and Henstrom have been treating this area with submental liposuction for over 10 years with great success for those seeking a more defined chin and jawline.
+Our injectors have appreciated having a non-surgical option with Kybella as well.

 Frequently Asked Questions